sumwale/ybox/README.md

 ## Development

-Virtual environment setups have been provided for consistent development, test and build with multiple python versions.
+Virtual environment setup have been provided for consistent development, test and build with multiple python versions.
 The minimum python version required is 3.9 and tests are run against all major python versions higher than that (i.e. 3.10, 3.11, 3.12 and others in future).

-As of now pyenv with venv is the actively maintained one which can be used for development with IDEA/PyCharm/VSCode, running tests against all supported python versions using `tox` etc.
+The setup uses pyenv with venv which can be used for development with IDEA/PyCharm/VSCode or in terminal, running tests against all supported python versions using `tox` etc.
-While conda environment setup scripts are still provided, they are no longer maintained.

-### pyenv with venv

-Scripts to set up a pyenv with venv environment for a consistent development and build have been provided in the `pyenv` directory which creates a `venv` environment in `.venv` directory of the checkout.
+Scripts to set up a pyenv with venv environment have been provided in the `pyenv` directory which creates a `venv` environment in `.venv` directory of the checkout.

 If you do not have `pyenv` installed and configured, then you can install it using: